Discover Mallorca by bike

 Cala d'Or - Sant Salvador - Cala d'Or (50 kilometres)

-At an altitude of 509 metres, the former monastery Santuari de Sant Salvador is perched on the mountain of the same name - a place for Mallorca lovers who get a stunning view of the island from the very top.
-We reach Sant Salvador a little halfway.
-After starting in Cala d'Or, we first drive to the small village of Felanitx with pretty alleys and a large church.
-Then we head towards Porto Colom and look out for the signs to Sant Salvador.
-From there we take a short detour to the harbour in Port Colom and then back towards Cala d'Or.
+The former monastery Santuari de Sant Salvador is enthroned 509 metres above sea level on the mountain of the same name - a place for Mallorca lovers who get a stunning view of the island from the very top.
+We reach Sant Salvador a little over halfway.
+After starting in Cala d'Or, we first drive to the small village of Felanitx with its pretty alleyways and large church.
+Then we head towards Porto Colom and look out for the signposts to Sant Salvador.
+From there, we take a short detour to the harbour in Port Colom and then head back towards Cala d'Or.

 Radtour Mallorca Osten